Panithecracker/Rain_Model/README.md

 # Raindrops-Model
 This project aims to model rain and the dynamics of the raindrops once they land on a pond.
-I thought it was an interesting physical phenomena to model, where I could use some of the knowledge gained throughout my learning on stochastic processes and differential equations.
-The simulations model the randomness ocurrrence of water raindrops which land in random points with a random rate based on a Poisson  process.
-Moreover, the way in which the water particles near a hitting point move is governed by a differential equation which takes into account an intense short force due to the impact on the surface counterbalanced by the water drag force in the opposite direction.
+I thought it was an interesting physical phenomena to model, where I could combine ideas from Stochastic Processes and differential equations.
+I made a model which simulates the random location and landing frequency of water drops as well as their effect on the creation of ripples on the surface.
-# Stochastic properties of the model:
 # How is the rain modeled?
 I let $N(t)$ be the number of droplets that have fallen after $t$ units of time and $`\{N(t),t>=0\}`$ be a Poisson process with rate $\lambda$ droplets per unit of time.
 From this, it is known that $N(T) \sim POISSON(\lambda T)$.